-What is the ingredient in Vizimpro?
+What are the ingredients in Vizimpro?

-The active ingredient in Vizimpro is dacomitinib, a kinase inhibitor.4
+The active ingredient in Vizimpro is dacomitinib.1

 How does Vizimpro work?

-What are the possible side effects of Vizimpro?
+What are the possible side effects?